landinfotech/mycivitas/docs/src/user/manual/landing-page.md

     ![set up work order](./img/landing-page-10.png)

-    - **We Are Here to Help** At MyCivitas, we understand that the user's journey, from capturing data to presenting to the council, may come with questions or needs for assistance.
+    - **We Are Here to Help:** At MyCivitas, we understand that the user's journey, from capturing data to presenting to the council, may come with questions or needs for assistance.
 Rest assured, the  MyCivitas team of experienced staff is readily available to support the user every step of the way.
     Please note that support is not included in the hosting fee.
 For small communities seeking ongoing assistance, a popular option is to sign up for an annual support contract.
 Feel free to reach out to us at `support@civitas.ca`, and we will connect with a dedicated team member near the user.
 The user's success with MyCivitas is our priority, and we are committed to providing the help users need to maximize the benefits of our platform.

     ![we are here to help](./img/landing-page-11.png)

-    - **Enjoy Asset Management** MyCivitas invites users to practice effective and sustainable asset management on our affordable platform for the benefit of the community.
+    - **Enjoy Asset Management:** MyCivitas invites users to practice effective and sustainable asset management on our affordable platform for the benefit of the community.
 Embrace the convenience, insights, and efficiency that MyCivitas offers, ensuring that their assets are managed with precision and care.
 By leveraging our platform, you contribute to the overall well-being and success of the community's infrastructure.
 Enjoy the journey of asset management with MyCivitas!

     ![enjoy asset management](./img/landing-page-12.png)